jonallured/jonallured.com/source/_posts/2016-09-16-adding-additional-virtual-hosts-to-a-digital-ocean-server.md

 ---
 favorite: true
 number: 40
-title: Adding Additional Virtual Hosts to a Digital Ocean Server
+title: "Adding Additional Virtual Hosts to a Digital Ocean Server"
 ---

 The [Apache Virtual Hosts tutorial][tutorial] for setting up your [Digital